 After qualifying, Clare Toghill taught, directed and choreographed in the Far East, The Middle East and Europe for a number of years.
 She was responsible for creating theatre-based curricular programmes for schools in Asia and for staging large-scale productions in several countries.
 She was an in-house Choreographer for a Singapore-based touring Theatre Company during her time there.
 Clare still teaches Drama and English in schools, lectures in colleges and tutors privately.

 Caroline trained as a classical singer and pianist.
-She has performed opera, light opera, classical concerts and musicals for more than twenty years with both amateur and professional ensembles.
-In later life, Caroline has worked as a vocal coach and a musical director for numerous productions in the South West.
-She also conducts two mixed choirs and a school orchestra, as well as playing the piano as an accompanist across the region and the cello for Frome Symphony Orchestra.
-Caroline has a particular interest in lighting, sound and stage management aspects of performance.
+She has performed opera, light opera, classical concerts and musicals for more than 30 years with both amateur and professional ensembles.
+Caroline works as a vocal coach and has been a musical director for numerous productions in the South West.
+She also conducts mixed choirs, as well as playing the piano and the cello.
+As the widow of David Whitehead, Founder of Stage Electrics, Caroline retains a particular interest in lighting, sound and stage management aspects of performance.

 The Rose Bowl Awards are managed by a Committee comprising family representatives of the founders, Walter Hawkins and John Coe, and other officers and committee members.

 President: Joan Hawkins